 Gerald Leon Curtis

-Professor Curtis has held appointments at the Royal Institute of International Affairs, Chatham House, London; the College de France, Paris; the Lee Kwan Yew School of Public Policy in Singapore; and in Tokyo at Keio, Tokyo, and Waseda University, the Research Institute for Economy, Trade and Industry, the Graduate Research Institute for Policy Studies, and the Institute for International Economic Studies.
+Professor Curtis has held appointments at the Royal Institute of International Affairs (Chatham House), London; the College de France, Paris; the Lee Kwan Yew School of Public Policy, Singapore; and in Tokyo at Keio, Tokyo, and Waseda University, the Graduate Research Institute for Policy Studies, and the Institute for International Economic Studies.
 Professor Curtis received his Ph.D. from Columbia University in 1969 and served on its faculty for 47 years.